 Save changesto save the new default scope.

-To examine Sample Details, click the sample hash:
+To examine Sample Details, click on a sample hash after initiating a search:

 Make a sample